Kampong Chhnang: Discover Cambodia’s Port of Pottery

 Local Cuisine

-No visit to Kampong Chhnang is complete without indulging in the local cuisine.
-The town is renowned for its fresh seafood, which is sourced directly from the Tonle Sap Lake.
-Don’t miss the opportunity to try dishes like prahok ktiss (fermented fish paste with pork and coconut milk) and amok trey (steamed fish in banana leaves with spices).
-The flavors are unique and will leave your taste buds wanting more.
+Food in Kampong Chhnang is a highlight, especially the fresh seafood sourced from the Tonle Sap Lake.
+Try local dishes like prahok ktiss (fermented fish paste with pork and coconut milk) and amok trey (steamed fish in banana leaves with spices).
+These dishes offer a unique taste of Cambodian culinary traditions.